mateusoliveiraps/mateusoliveiraps/README.md

 ### Hi there I'm Mateus. 👋

-- 🔭 I work as a Support Analyst at Hiper (Linx SA / StoneCo)
+- 🔭 I work as a QA Analyst at Hiper (Linx SA / StoneCo)
 - 🌱 Studying automated tests with Cypress

   <a href="https://github.com/mateusoliveiraps">